 - Represents several clients including Averitt Express, Beretta, Elvis Presley Enterprises and others on tax incentive matters.

-In the community, Dale has served on the board of directors of the Tennessee Performing Arts Corporation since 2003 and currently serves as its chairman.
+In the community, Dale has served on the board of directors of the Tennessee Performing Arts Corporation since 2003 and served as its chairman in 2014-2015.
 He is also a board member of the National Guard Association Educational Foundation of the United States based in Washington, D.C.
 He is a member of St. George’s Episcopal Church in Nashville and serves its endowment board.

 Dale served for 28 years in the Tennessee Army National Guard serving in numerous positions including Command Staff Judge Advocate and as the J-7 supporting legislative initiatives on the state and federal levels.
 He is admitted to the United States Army Court of Criminal Appeals and a graduate of the United States Army Command and General Staff College.
 He retired with the rank of Colonel in November 2015.
 His military honors include the Meritorious Service Medal with one oak leaf cluster and the Legion of Merit.

 He received his J.D. from the Cumberland School of Law, Samford University, and earned his B.S. from the University of Tennessee at Martin.

 Dale and his wife, the former Julie Dobbs from Memphis, Tennessee, reside in Nashville, Tennessee.
 They have one child, Jack, who is a rising fourth grader at the Oak Hill School in Nashville.